cdapio/coopr/coopr-docs/docs/source/guide/admin/ui.rst

     :figclass: align-center

 Additionally, administrators can limit the number of instances of each service.
-An example of this is to limit the number of instances of HDFS name node and Yarn resource manager to one in a Hadoop cluster.
+An example of this is to limit the number of instances of HDFS NameNode and YARN ResourceManager to one in a Hadoop cluster.
 To do so, click '+ Add service constraint', choose the item you want to limit from the drop-down list, and set the minimum and maximum number of instances permitted.
 The constraint itself or the number of instances can be changed from the list of service constraints.